HumanSignal/label-studio/docs/source/templates/generative-llm-ranker.md

 project.import_tasks('dataset.json')
 ```

-Import the dataset with pre-annotations using the following snippet to create prelabeled data.
-This is helpful whenIf you want to create prelabeled data (for example, ranked order of the items produced by LLM), you can import the dataset with pre-annotations:
+If you want to create prelabeled data (for example, ranked order of the items produced by LLM), you can import the dataset with pre-annotations:

 ```python
 project.import_tasks([{